DataPhilly/projects/COC.md

 ## Scope

 This Code of Conduct applies to all official DataPhilly events, spaces, and communications, including talks, workshops, social events, online forums, and official social media channels.
+It applies equally to all participants, including attendees, speakers, sponsors, volunteers, organizers, and leadership.
 It does not apply to participants' personal lives or activities outside of DataPhilly contexts.

 ## Expected Behavior